Brian Patrick Regan: Early life and military career

-He was born October 23, 1962, in New York City, New York.
-His childhood has been characterised as a difficult one; due to having dyslexia and having an "odd" personality, he was frequently bullied and ridiculed by classmates and children in his neighbourhood.
+He was born October 23, 1962, in Queens, New York.
+He grew up on Long Island and attended Mill Lane Junior High and Farmingdale High School in Farmingdale, New York.
+His childhood has been characterized as a difficult one; due to having dyslexia and having an "odd" personality, he was frequently bullied and ridiculed by classmates and children in his neighborhood.
+Though raised in a devout Catholic family, friends reported that he identified as an atheist as an adult.